duykhoa/SaigonTraveler/README.md

   - http://saigoncoworking.com/

 # Human
-  - Check it out [Human of Saigon](https://www.facebook.com/humansofsaigonn) to know more about human, lifestyle of Saigon.
+  - [Human of Saigon](https://www.facebook.com/humansofsaigonn) to know more about human, lifestyle of Saigon.
-  - Sài gòn xưa và nay [fan page](https://www.facebook.com/SaiGon.ngayxua/?fref=ts)

 # Notes
-  - You may become a victim of pickpocket, so don't
+  - You may become a victim of pickpocket,
     + Watchout for valueable assets (phone, ipad, wallet) when going in the crowd
     + Don't pick your phone or walk alone in the street, especially at night.
+    + Consider go back by cab

   Please make sure this don't happen to you.

 # Resources

   - https://www.triip.me/
   - http://wikitravel.org/en/Ho_Chi_Minh_City
   - https://github.com/rubysg/singapore